Khan745/Khan745/README.md

 ### Hi there 👋

+I'm software engineer focus on the back end applications.
+For my personal projects I use: Python, Go, Node.js, React.

 <!--
 **Khan745/Khan745** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.